SuzukaDev/suzukadev.github.io/content/about.en.md

 	- I don’t have a personal preferred language.
 Even though I'm always on the boat of "fast to write" languages.
 		<!-- - Deeply focus on refactor and **being sure** that the code I make is good.
 We spend more time reading code than writing code. -->
 	<!-- - C++ leaves the room sad -->
-	- Apart from games, I'm also interested in doing other kinds of software, plugins, Blender addons, etc.
+	- Apart from games, I'm also interested in doing other kinds of software, plugins, Blender addons, etc. Or things like this web.

 <!-- <br> -->